Haspamelodica/Charon/README.md

 ### Running

-Running the launch group should result in both sides being executed, and once they finish, the JUnit tab should report the exercise-side test results.
+Running the launch group should execute both sides.
+The JUnit tab should report the exercise-side test results.
 Keep in mind only one instance of these tests can run at a time.

 ### Debugging